 vertx-core dependency.
 Wanna use another Vert.x components, just add it as a dependency.
 It’s simple, burden-less.
 Starting the application is a simple class with the

 public static void main(String args) entry point.
 No specific IDE or plugin to install to start using Vert.x.

 Then, Vert.x is reactive.
 Don't be confused by Reactive.
-They are many Reactive things Today.
+There are many Reactive things today.
 Vert.x covers the whole reactive spectrum:

 - reactive system - an architectural style to build responsive distributed systems,

 - reactive streams - an API to process streams using an asynchronous non-blocking back-pressure,

 - reactive programming - APIs to implement asynchronous and event-driven program based on data flows

 To handle these three reactive facets, Vert.x is event-driven and also non-blocking.
 Events are delivered in an event loop that must never be blocked.
 We will see then event loop in action in this tutorial.